 These responses will form part of a five year longitudinal study, during which time we will re-release the surveys each year in order to compare the results year on year, and gather accurate data about trends and changes throughout our society, which supports our continuing work with UNESCO.

 As well as giving us the above information, the data gathered will be used by SEEd to better understand our own client base, enabling us to design and deliver better and more relevant programmes for both educators and young people.
-Already we can see emerging differences between the ways that different age groups view both their understanding and their learning and teaching of sustainability as a subject, and we are beginning to get a picture of just what young people across the UK want to be taught about sustainability and climate change.
+Already we can see emerging differences between the ways different age groups view both their understanding and their learning and teaching of sustainability as a subject, and we are beginning to get a picture of just what young people across the UK want to be taught about sustainability and climate change.

 Alongside this the data will be used by SEEd to form part of our research and evidence work supporting our Campaign to Change the Education Act.
 Already results are showing that UK residents are concerned about sustainability and climate change, and that young people are asking for Education for Sustainable Development to be part of their compulsory studies.
-Being able to bring this nationwide, and indeed international, longitudinal study could be a powerful tool for change.
+Being able to bring this nationwide, and international, longitudinal study to the table could be a powerful tool for change.

 In order to use the survey as an audit simply ask the students and staff of your school/class to fill in the survey that is relevant to them (Adults, Youth, Children U 12), making sure that at the end of the survey they complete the box that asks which school, institution or organisation they are from.
-Once all students and staff have done this please contact us via email@example.com, we can gather and separate all the surveys from your institution and send the data to you.
+Once all students and staff have done this please contact us via firstname.lastname@example.org, we can gather and separate the surveys from your institution and send the data to you.
 Once you have the data you can use it to understand where your staff and students are at, or to compare their learning and understanding year on year alongside our research.

 Although we will send you your data, we will retain copies of this data that will form part of our research.